Skip to main content

 Contact Us

-At UTHealth Neurosciences, we offer patients access to specialized neurological care at clinics across the greater Houston area.
+At UTHealth Houston Neurosciences, we offer patients access to specialized neurological care at clinics across the greater Houston area.
 To ask us a question, schedule an appointment, or learn more about us, please call (713) 486-8100, or click below to send us a message.
 In the event of an emergency, call 911 or go to the nearest Emergency Room.